 The Source of the Problem

-Attachment Thinking is the source of problematic and destructive emotions and thought patterns.
-We do Attachment Thinking when we hold onto our thoughts and live our thoughts as fixed, real, 'realities'.
+Attachment Thinking is the source of problematic and destructive emotions and thought patterns, i.e. negative thinking.
+We do Attachment Thinking when we hold onto our thoughts and live our thoughts as fixed ‘real’ realities.

-For a full description of this kind of thinking, what shows up, what changes occur in our thinking and how we perceive life, please click here.
+For more details on this kind of thinking, what shows up, what changes occur in our thinking and how we perceive life, please click here.